The page has been translated by Gen AI.

 Reference

-It must start with an English letter and can be set using English letters, numbers, and the special character (-) within 3 to 28 characters.
+Must start with a letter and can be set using letters, numbers, and special characters (-) within 3 to 28 characters.

-You can modify the capacity of the snapshot storage space.
-To modify the snapshot capacity, follow the steps below.
+You can modify the capacity of the snapshot storage.
+To modify the snapshot capacity, follow these steps.

-2. Service Home page, click the Block Storage(BM) menu.
-Navigate to the Block Storage(BM) list page.
+2. On the Service Home page, click the Block Storage(BM) menu.
+You will be taken to the Block Storage(BM) List page.

-3. Block Storage(BM) List page, click the resource to modify the snapshot capacity.
-Block Storage(BM) Details page will be opened.
+3. Block Storage(BM) List page: click the resource to modify the snapshot capacity.
+You will be taken to the Block Storage(BM) Details page.

 4. Click the Edit button of the Snapshot Capacity item.
 The Snapshot Capacity Edit popup window opens.

-5. Set the Usage status and Generation Capacity (%), and click the Confirm button.
+5. Set the Use status and generation capacity (%), then click the Confirm button.

 Caution

-• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots will be deleted.
+• If the maximum number of snapshots or the snapshot space threshold (around 90%) is exceeded, older snapshots are deleted first.

 • If the size after modification is smaller than the original, older snapshots will be deleted first.

-• When edited as unused, all snapshots will be deleted.
+• When changed to unused, all snapshots will be deleted.

-• Replication can be created after setting snapshot capacity.
+• Replication can be created after setting the snapshot capacity.

-• After setting the snapshot capacity, it can be added to the Volume Group.
+• After configuring the snapshot size, it can be added to the Volume Group.

-• If the snapshot capacity usage rate is high (around 90%), replication may be stopped.
+• If the snapshot capacity usage is high (around 90%), replication may be stopped.

-• The replica can use the snapshot feature after the replication policy is deleted.
+• Replicas can use the snapshot feature after the replication policy has been deleted.

 Edit Snapshot Schedule

-You can modify the snapshot auto-creation interval.
-To modify the snapshot schedule, follow the steps below.
+You can modify the automatic snapshot creation interval.
+To modify the snapshot schedule, follow these steps.

-1. All Services > Storage > Block Storage(BM) menu, click it.
-Navigate to the Service Home page of Block Storage(BM).
+1. Click the All Services > Storage > Block Storage(BM) menu.
+Go to the Service Home page of Block Storage(BM).

-3. Block Storage(BM) List on the page, click the resource to edit the snapshot schedule.
-Block Storage(BM) Details page will be opened.
+3. On the Block Storage(BM) List page, click the resource to edit the snapshot schedule.
+You will be taken to the Block Storage(BM) Details page.

-4. Click the Snapshot Schedule Edit button.
+4. Click the Edit button for the Snapshot Schedule item.
 The Snapshot Schedule Edit popup opens.

-5. Set the snapshot auto generation status and generation interval, and click the Confirm button.
+5. Set the snapshot auto creation status and creation interval, then click the Confirm button.

-• Generation cycle can be selected daily, hourly, or weekly, day of week, hourly.
+• Select the generation cycle as daily, hourly, or as weekly, day of week, hourly.

 Caution

-Snapshots can be created up to a maximum of 1,023 (with up to 128 automatically created via schedule), and if the maximum number is exceeded, no more snapshots can be created.
+Snapshots can be created up to a maximum of 1,023 (with up to 128 automatically generated via schedule), and if the maximum number is exceeded, no further snapshots can be created.

 • The snapshot schedule is based on Asia/Seoul (GMT +09:00).

-You can modify the IOPS value.
-To modify the IOPS value, follow the steps below.
+You can modify the Max IOPS value.
+To modify the Max IOPS value, follow the steps below.

-4. Click the Edit button of IOPS.
-The IOPS Edit popup opens.
+4. Click the Edit button of Max IOPS.
+The Max IOPS Edit popup opens.

-5. After entering the IOPS value to change, click the Confirm button.
+5. After entering the Max IOPS value to change, click the Confirm button.

 Reference

-• The IOPS value can be modified after the initial server attach.
+• The Max IOPS value can be modified after the server is initially attached.

-• In the case of a recovery copy, the IOPS value cannot be modified.
+• For a recovery copy, the Max IOPS value cannot be modified.

-You can modify the Throughput speed.
-To modify the Throughput speed, follow the steps below.
+You can modify the Max Throughput speed.
+To modify the Max Throughput speed, follow the steps below.

-2. Click the Block Storage(BM) menu on the Service Home page.
-Navigate to the Block Storage(BM) List page.
+2. From the Service Home page, click the Block Storage(BM) menu.
+You will be taken to the Block Storage(BM) List page.

-4. Click the Edit button of Throughput.
-Throughput Edit popup window opens.
+4. Click the Edit button of Max Throughput.
+The Max Throughput Edit popup opens.

-5. After entering the Throughput speed to change, click the Confirm button.
+5. After entering the Max Throughput speed to change, click the Confirm button.

 Reference

-• Throughput speed can be modified after the initial server attach.
+• The Max Throughput speed can be modified after the initial server attach.

 Edit Connection Server

-Bare Metal Server, you can connect or disconnect the Multi Node GPU Cluster.
+You can connect or disconnect the Bare Metal Server, Multi Node GPU Cluster.
 To modify the connected server, follow the steps below.

-2. Service Home page, click the Block Storage(BM) menu.
-Go to the Block Storage(BM) list page.
+2. On the Service Home page, click the Block Storage(BM) menu.
+You will be taken to the Block Storage(BM) List page.

 3. On the Block Storage(BM) List page, click the resource to edit the connected server.
 You will be taken to the Block Storage(BM) Details page.

-4. If you want to add a connection server, click the Add button in the Connection Server item.
-The Add Connection Server popup window will open.
+4. When adding a connection server, click the Add button in the Connection Server item.
+The Add Connection Server popup opens.

 5. After selecting the server you want to connect to, click the Confirm button.

-6. If you want to disconnect the server, click the Disconnect button in the Connection Server item.
+6. If you need to disconnect the server, click the Disconnect button in the Connection Server field.

-• Be sure to connect to the server and perform the disconnect operation (Umount, Disk Offline) before disconnecting.
+• Be sure to log into the server, perform the disconnect operations (Umount, Disk Offline), and then disconnect.

 Caution

-• Connect to the server and be sure to perform disconnect operations (Umount, Disk Offline) before releasing the connected server.
-If you release without OS operations, a status error (Hang) may occur on the connected server.
-For detailed information on server disconnect, see Disconnect Server.
+• Connect to the server and be sure to perform the disconnect operations (Umount, Disk Offline) before detaching the connected server.
+Detaching without OS operations may cause a status error (Hang) on the connected server.
+For detailed information on detaching the server, refer to Detaching the Server.

 Reference

-• You can connect up to 8 Bare Metal Servers created in the same location as Block Storage.
+• You can connect up to eight Bare Metal Servers created in the same location as the Block Storage.

-• There is no limit on the number of volume connections for Bare Metal Server.
+• There is no limit on the number of volume connections for a Bare Metal Server.

-• When adding a connected server, you can use it after performing connection tasks (Mount, Disk Online) on the server.
-For detailed information about server connection, refer to Server Connection.
+• When adding a connected server, you can use it after performing the connection tasks (Mount, Disk Online) on the server.
+For detailed information about server connections, refer to Server Connection Guide.

-• Please connect to the server and be sure to perform disconnect operations (Umount, Disk Offline) before releasing the connected server.
-If you release without OS operations, a status error (Hang) may occur on the connected server.
-For detailed information on server disconnect, refer to Disconnect Server.
+• Connect to the server and be sure to perform the disconnect operations (Umount, Disk Offline) before detaching the connected server.
+Detaching without OS operations may cause a status error (Hang) on the connected server.
+For detailed information on detaching the server, refer to Detach Server.

 Caution

-• If there is a connected server, you can cancel after removing all connected resources.
+• If a connected server exists, you can terminate it after removing all associated resources.

-• The volume can be terminated only when it is in Available or Error state.
+• You can only delete the volume when it is in the Available or Error state.

-• If you are using a replication policy, you can cancel it after deleting the replication policy from the connected replica.
+• If a replication policy is in use, you can cancel it after removing the policy from the associated replica.

-• If a Volume Group is being used, you can cancel it after disconnecting the connected Volume Group.
+• If a Volume Group is being used, you can cancel after disconnecting the associated Volume Group.

-• If there is a backup of the original, you can delete the backup and then cancel.
+• If a recovery copy of the original exists, you can delete the recovery copy before terminating.

 To cancel Block Storage, follow the steps below.

-1. All Services > Storage > Block Storage(BM) Click the menu.
-Navigate to the Service Home page of Block Storage(BM).
+1. Click the All Services > Storage > Block Storage(BM) menu.
+Go to the Service Home page of Block Storage(BM).

-2. Click the Block Storage(BM) menu on the Service Home page.
+2. On the Service Home page, click the Block Storage(BM) menu.
 Navigate to the Block Storage(BM) List page.

-4. When termination is complete, check whether the resource has been terminated on the Block Storage(BM) List page.
+4. After termination is complete, verify on the Block Storage(BM) List page that the resource has been terminated.

 Monitoring Metrics